U.S. Appeals Court Rules Trump Violated First Amendment By Blocking Twitter Followers

 We won on appeal. https://t.co/VXdyT5YoOC https://t.co/4DJw2g1gKR— RPBP (@rpbp) July 9, 2019

-Buckwalter-Poza, who is a writer and legal analyst in Washington D.C., said she was banned from the president's feed after a comment she posted about Russia's involvement in the election was retweeted by thousands of people.
+Buckwalter-Poza, who is a writer and legal analyst in Washington, D.C., said she was banned from the president's feed after a comment she posted about Russia's involvement in the election was retweeted by thousands of people.

 "Take us to the Supreme Court if you dare @realDonaldTrump," wrote plaintiff Eugene Gu, a California surgeon and scientist.